Chapter 2: Of Heart and Home

 The old woman sauntered up behind her at long last and sat in Lissa’s vacant chair.
 Magda was drowning in hand-knit sweaters with her white hair pulled into a knot at the top of her head, glasses slipping down her wide ebony nose.

 “Would you mind terribly if I got out of here early?
-Ella wants dinner from the Stoney Inn.”
+Ella wants dinner that I can’t make from the Stoney Inn.”

 Isa snatched a pair of shears from Lissa’s hand.
 “Magda, will you please tell her that Ella’s training is not her fault.
 She isn’t listening to me.”
-She aimed the point of the shears at Lissa in the most unthreatening way possible that Lissa was tempted to tease her for.
+She aimed the point of the shears at Lissa in the most unthreatening way possible that Lissa was tempted to tease her.

 Magda pulled Lissa into her and wrapped her arms tight around her shoulders, mildly smothering her in the mass of knitted fabric.

-“She’s right—it’s not your fault.
-That girl has great power, and it never should’ve been your job to train her.”
+“She’s right my girl—it’s not your fault.
+That sister of yours has great power, and it never should’ve been your job to train her.”

 “But it is my job now,” Lissa challenged, pulling back from Magda’s shoulder to get some air.